 There are four different personal property types appraised by the district: Business Personal Property accounts; Leased Assets; Vehicles; and Multi-Location Assets.
-There are approximately 995 business personal property accounts in DeWitt County.
+There are approximately 1011 business personal property accounts in DeWitt County.

-- Personnel The personal property staff consists of 1 appraiser (the Deputy Chief Appraiser) This staff member is also administrative supervisor over the staff and works real property (primarily commercial) in addition to all appraisal of personal property. - Data A common set of data characteristics for each personal property account in Dewitt County is collected in the field and data entered into each accounts folder.
+- Personnel The personal property staff consists of 2 appraisers. - Data A common set of data characteristics for each personal property account in Dewitt County is collected in the field and data entered into each accounts folder.
 The property characteristic data assists the appraiser in valuing the property.
 The field data is collected by the personal property appraiser.